LennartFr/Blockchain-at-Galvanize/README.md

        or any other storage that you may use.
 Otherwise if the container is stopped all the data that was in the container will be gone.

-       Every peer stores exact same data.
-So if blockchain is 10Gb and you have 5 peers then 50Gb will be need to store 5 separate files from every peer and every file is 10Gb.
+       Every peer stores exactly the same data.
+So if a blockchain is 10Gb and you have 5 peers then 50Gb will be needed to store 5 separate files from every peer and every file is 10Gb.

        Creating peer0.org1.example.com ...
        done